nishadtupe/Python-statistical-analysis-of-Gapminder-data/Final_Project/README.md

-### The folder contains dataset for the Final Project
+#### This folder contains dataset, code and the report(ipynb) for the Final Project completed during Applied Data Science class of Spring 2019